paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-013-national-housing.md

 #### References in Text
 Section 717 of the Housing and Urban Development Act of 1970, as amended ([42 U.S.C.
 4518](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section4518&num=0&edition=prelim)), referred to in text, was repealed by Pub.
 L. 98–181, title I [title IV, § 474(e)], Nov.
 30, 1983, 97 Stat.
 1239, but remaining in effect until completion of the transfer required in title I of the Department of Housing and Urban Development-Independent Agencies Appropriation Act, 1984.

 The Independent Offices Appropriation Act, 1955, as amended, referred to in text, is act June 24, 1954, ch.
 359, 68 Stat.
-272, as amended.
-Provisions of title II of this Act relating to the establishment of the revolving fund (liquidating programs) are classified to [section 1701g–5 of this title](./chapter-013-national-housing.md#section-1701g-5).
+272. Provisions of title II of this Act relating to the establishment of the revolving fund (liquidating programs) are classified to [section 1701g–5 of this title](./chapter-013-national-housing.md#section-1701g-5).
 For complete classification of this Act to the Code, see Tables.

 #### Codification
 Section was enacted as part of the Department of Housing and Urban Development-Independent Agencies Appropriation Act, 1984, and not as part of the National Housing Act which comprises this chapter.